John Acton Wroth: Early life

 Wroth's birth was registered on 17 December 1830 at St Mary at the Quay Church, Ipswich.
 He was the only son of John, a brewer, and his wife Elizabeth (née Reeves) who died in 1845.
 There were four older sisters.
-When Wroth was 17 years of age he was apprenticed to Stephen Piper, a printer in the town of Ipswich.
+When Wroth was 17 years old, he was apprenticed to Stephen Piper, a printer in the town of Ipswich.
 He became enamoured of young girl, Elvina Gartlett, who became the object of his love.
 He may have wanted to impress upon Gartlett that he was a fashionable young man and to this end he sought means to acquire a gold watch and chain, and a pair of expensive boots.
 He not only forged orders on behalf of local jewellers and a bootmaker, he also stole a large quantity of stationery from his employer.
 The fraud was detected and Wroth was charged at the Ipswich Court in August 1848.
 He was sentenced to transportation for ten years for forging an order for goods, but first he had to spend nine months in solitary confinement, then time in the new Parkhurst gaol for juvenile offenders.

 Wroth's family supplied him with items that he would need in his new life, including an exercise book that he used as a diary, describing shipboard life in detail.
 He made a sketch of the ship and its fittings, and described what the convicts wore and ate.
 He also practised his shorthand, which would serve him well in his future life in the colony.